Winterplace Ski Resort

-Winterplace Ski Resort is a ski resort located in Ghent, West Virginia on Raleigh County's Flat Top Mountain.
+Winterplace Ski Resort is a ski resort that opened in 1983 and is located in Ghent, West Virginia on Raleigh County's Flat Top Mountain.
 The southernmost ski resort in West Virginia, Winterplace is a popular attraction due to its proximity to Interstate 77.
-It operates in conjunction with The Resort at Glade Springs, a four season golf resort and spa.
+Winterplace is known for being voted the Best Place To Learn To Ski from Blue Ridge Outdoors Magazine, and more recently, 2024's Top 5 Snowtubing Parks in the U.S. by Newsweek.

 History

 The first ski resort on Flat Top Mountain was established on the north slope of Bald Knob in 1958.
 Named Bald Knob Ski Slopes, the resort was the second commercial ski location in West Virginia, following the predecessors of Canaan Valley Ski Resort.
 It was founded by future West Virginia governor Hulett C. Smith and businessman John McKay, and designed by former Army officer Robert K. Potter.
 Operating with four tow ropes and a double chair, the resort's longest trail extended 2,800 feet.
 It was marketed as the southernmost ski resort in the Eastern United States.
 The resort closed in 1961; the site is now known as Old Winterplace.
 The current ski resort, sometimes known as New Winterplace, was established fifteen years later on Huff Knob, southeast of the former resort site; the two resort sites are separated by I-77.